Tufts University: 21st century

-After a service of twelve years as president, Anthony Monaco announced his retirement effective in 2023.
-On November 17, 2022, the university announced that Sunil Kumar, currently the provost of Johns Hopkins University, will become the university's 14th president on July 1, 2023.
+After twelve years as president, Anthony Monaco retired in 2023.
+Sunil Kumar, previously the provost of Johns Hopkins University, became the university's 14th president on July 1, 2023.

+On April 7, 2024, Tufts students joined other campuses across the United States in protests and setting up encampments in protest against the Gaza war.
+The protestors demands included disclosure of university investments and divestment from Israel.
+The encampment ended after a month with Tufts Students for Justice in Palestine rejecting what it called "a bad-faith deal" offered by the administration.
+More than 250 members of the graduating class threatened to boycott commencement and called for an end to "Tuft University’s financial complicity in the ongoing devastation of Gaza".

 Campuses

 Medford and Somerville

 Tufts' main campus is located on Walnut Hill in Medford and Somerville, about 5 mi from Boston on the site of the original farm of Charles Tufts, the university's namesake.
 This campus houses all undergraduates in Arts & Sciences and Engineering, the graduate programs at The Fletcher School of Law and Diplomacy and all of the graduate programs in Arts & Sciences and Engineering.
 While the majority of the campus is in Medford, the Somerville line intersects it, placing parts of the lower campus in Somerville and leading to the common terms "Uphill" and "Downhill".